 - When pan cooking you can observe the progress.
 Just when the water evaporates, take it off the flame and let it stay.
 It will cook some more in the remnant heat and fluff up, looking just like rice.

 - You can now eat this cooked millet with sambhar or rasam.

-- You can cook millets instead of rice once a week but make sure to check with a dietician if you have thyroid issues before consuming millets.
+- Cook millets instead of rice once a week but make sure to check with a dietician if you have thyroid issues before consuming millets.

 2. Millets in khichdi or Pongal

 Rice and dal make for a good combination in khichdi.
-So replacing rice with millets do not make a big difference in taste but a world of difference in the nutritional profile.
+So replacing rice with millets does not make a big difference in taste but a world of difference in the nutritional profile.